Partitioned, disarmed and decolonized Russian empire is the only peace plan that will ever work.

 Ukrainians, like myself, are emerging as leading voices in exposing Russian colonialism for a simple reason: we have the most intimate understanding of what it is and what it does.
 Our language, family histories, and identities were almost wiped out during centuries of unchecked Russian colonial violence.

 Growing up in southern Ukraine, I was always confused about where I came from, the history of my own country, and even my own family.
-Why I am brought up speaking Russian in a Ukrainian-speaking family?
+Why was I brought up speaking Russian in a Ukrainian-speaking family?
 Why do we have so many gaps in our family tree and missing family members we never spoke about?
 Why I grew up knowing more about anything Russian than the history of my village?
-It took me years of connecting the dots to realize that this gaping hole of knowledge is not a happenstance, but a carefully crafted design of domination and subjugation.
+It took me years of connecting the dots to realize that this gaping hole of knowledge is not a happenstance but a carefully crafted design of domination and subjugation.

 And that little I knew about my roots, I felt profoundly ashamed of it.
 Because so many of our ancestors were wiped out, punished, repressed, and pillaged for exhibiting any signs of Ukrainianness, I grew up in a culture heavily conditioned by colonialism that centered the “civilizational greatness” of anything Russian — even years after formal Russian rule was over.